uzenith360/ngx-package-starter/README.md

 ## Important

-Don't forget to search/replace my github handle and NPM Package name/Github repo with yours, after you fork/clone/download this repo :)
+Don't forget to search/replace my github handle, NPM Package name/Github repo and example library name with yours, after you fork/clone/download this repo :)

 If you like it remember to **give repo a star**⭐